Pastrami Cure Mix for 5 LBS. (2.5 KG) of Meat

 Measure the thickest hunk, and allow 6 days of curing time for every inch (2.5 cm) of thickness.

 - Weigh the meat.
-If more than one curing container will be used, calculate separately the total weight of the meat that will be placed in each container.
+If you are planning to use more than one curing container, calculate separately the total weight of the meat that will be placed in each container.
 Prepare, calculate, and measure the required amount of curing mixture for each container.

 - Place the meat in the curing container(s).
 Rub the cure mix on all surfaces evenly.
 Cover and refrigerate.
-The refrigerator temperature should be set between 34° and 40°F (2.2° to 4.4°C).
+Set the refrigerator temperature between 34° and 40°F (2.2° to 4.4°C).

 - Overhaul the pieces of meat after about 12 hours of curing.
 (Overhaul means to rub the surfaces of the meat to redistribute the cure.)
 Be sure to wet the meat with any liquid that may have accumulated in the bottom of the curing container.